BluGenes-source/Easy-CSV-Marker-Utility-CMU-/README.md

 # Easy-CSV-Marker-Utility-CMU-
-A utility to create chapter markers from DaVinci Resolve CSV files.
+A utility to create YouTube freindly chapter markers from DaVinci Resolve CSV files.
 Uses JUCE graphics API.

 It's important that you see the readme.md file in the repo.
 To compile this project, you have make a *small* modification to the JUCE core library.